JRasmusBm/git-workshop/03_what_is_a_branch.md

 ## Creating an alias

-**You probably notice that we're running the log command all the time**
+**We're running the log command all the time!
+Let's create an alias**

+There are two ways to create an alias in a commit.
+You can either add it to the git config or by adding it as a binary on the path.

 ### Inside the git config